-The PMBoK is targeted at professional project managers.
-While improving the competence of individual project managers is worthwhile, successful projects are generally a team effort, requiring effective input and action from corporate and programme management, those in project governance roles, P3Os, and those managing project teams.
-In this sense, PRINCE2 is of far greater use to organisations, because it provides guidance to those in governance roles (now through an additional manual focussed specifically on their needs), those in team management roles.
+The PMBoK is targeted at professional project managers; it does not address the needs of those in project governance roles.
+While improving the competence of individual project managers is worthwhile, successful projects are generally a team effort, requiring effective input and action from corporate and programme management, those in project governance roles, support offices, and those managing project teams.
+In this sense, PRINCE2 is of far greater use to organisations, because it provides guidance to those in governance roles (now through an additional manual focussed specifically on their needs), those in team management roles, and those in project support roles.